singh-aadya/singh-aadya/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on Machine Learning Project
+- 🔭 I’m currently working on AIML Project
 - 🌱 I’m currently learning DSA and DBMS
 - 📫 How to reach me: https://www.linkedin.com/in/aadyas1065/
 - 😄 Pronouns: she/her